Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Grid graph

 \subsection{Algorithms}

+In both this and the next section, we further optimized the algorithm used in Reference~\cite{my1}, expanding the range of computable results from $\min(m, n)\leq 27$ to $\min(m,n)\leq 39$.

 Baxter~\cite{grid1} provided a method to transform the enumeration of independent sets in grid graphs into a two-dimensional tensor network contraction.
-For convenience, we adopt an equivalent formulation here: Select (bold) the edge above and to the right of each selected point (add ``half an edge'' if there is no edge), then all consecutive vertices along the same diagonal will be connected, forming non-overlapping W-shaped zigzag paths.
+For convenience, we adopt an equivalent formulation here: select (\textbf{bold}) the edge above and to the right of each selected point (add ``half an edge'' if there is no edge), then all consecutive vertices along the same diagonal will be connected, forming non-overlapping W-shaped zigzag paths.
 It is easy to observe that such a set of paths in an $m \times n$ grid graph corresponds bijectively to an independent vertex set.

-Furthermore, the edge set in the graph forms such a set of paths if and only if the connections around each vertex follow one of the following five templates (note that these templates can only assemble into W-shaped zigzag paths starting at $\wtilei{}{}{}{}$ and ending at $\wtileiv{}{}{}{}$):

-Therefore, we define the index set $\{0, 1\}$, where the indices $0$ and $1$ represent the absence or presence of a connecting edge, respectively.
+Furthermore, the edge set in the graph forms such a set of paths if and only if the connections around each vertex follow one of the following five templates (note that these templates can only assemble into W-shaped zigzag paths starting at $\wtilei{}{}{}{}$ and ending at $\wtileiv{}{}{}{}$): Therefore, we define the index set $\{0, 1\}$, where the indices $0$ and $1$ represent the absence or presence of a connecting edge, respectively.
 The tensor $\varT$ of shape $2\times2\times2\times2$ is constructed based on these five templates:

 Thus, $N(m,n)$ can be expressed as the contraction of the following two-dimensional tensor network:

 Note that the tensors on the upper and right boundaries contain two indices: 0 and 1, which correspond to the two cases of no path and extended path respectively.